nuestraspruebas/HBmonitor/utils/Readme.md

     if p[3] != 'OPB-Link' and int(float(p[9])) > 2:

-I recommed to shorten the lastheard.log from time to time (I cut every day to 550 lines, longer values maybe extend the load time and parsing) with this script lastheard.sh:
+I recommed to shorten the lastheard.log from time to time (I cut every day to 550 lines, longer values maybe extend the load time and parsing) with this script lastheard:

     #!/bin/bash
     mv /var/www/html/lastheard.log /var/www/html/lastheard.log.save